Are You Really Tailoring Support, or Just Offering Options?

 “We offer a range of options.”
 It sounds person-centred — but is it really?
 Giving people a menu of choices is useful, yet if those choices weren’t shaped by what matters to that person, you’re not tailoring support — you’re just offering it.

 Commissioners and inspectors want to see that people are involved in creating support, not simply choosing from it.
 That’s the core difference between offering options and delivering personalised, co-produced planning.
-This distinction often separates average-scoring bids from award-winning ones in learning-disability tenders and domiciliary-care bids, where evaluators explicitly score for lived experience and collaboration.
+This distinction often separates average-scoring bids from award-winning ones, where evaluators explicitly score for lived experience, collaboration and measurable impact.

 🤝 Tailoring Means Co-Creation

-Real personalisation begins before any formal support starts.
-It starts in conversation — listening, exploring motivations, and understanding context.
-True co-creation means:
+Real personalisation starts before any formal support begins.
+It starts in conversation — listening, exploring motivations, understanding context, and building trust.
+True co-creation means the person (and those they choose to involve) helps shape:

-- Creating meaningful activity options that link directly to life goals, not just what’s available locally.
+- Meaningful activity options that link directly to life goals (friendships, skills, roles), not only what’s “on offer”.

-- Adapting support approaches over time as confidence or capacity grows.
+- Support approaches that adapt over time as confidence, communication or capacity grows.

 When a commissioner or inspector reads a plan written this way, they can “hear” the person’s voice.
-The document feels alive, not administrative.
-That is precisely what differentiates person-centred evidence in home-care tenders and complex-care bids.
+The document feels lived-in, not administrative — and that is precisely what differentiates strong person-centred evidence in tenders.

 🧭 The Illusion of Choice

-Many services unintentionally fall into what we might call “the illusion of choice.”
+Many services unintentionally fall into what we might call the illusion of choice.
 People can pick from several pre-set options — mealtime, activity, or staff member — but none of those options were created with them.
-The result: compliance on paper, frustration in practice.
+The result is compliance on paper and frustration in practice.

 💬 Why This Matters in Tenders and Inspections

-Commissioners under the Procurement Act 2023 now assess “Most Advantageous Tender” (MAT) value.
-That includes quality, outcomes, and social value — all of which rely on genuine engagement.
-Copy-and-paste responses about “promoting choice” no longer suffice.
-Evaluators want:
+Commissioners assessing bids under the Procurement Act 2023 focus on the “Most Advantageous Tender” (MAT) — which means quality, outcomes and value must be evidenced, not asserted.
+Copy-and-paste lines about “promoting choice” no longer suffice.

-- Evidence that people influence support design and review.
+- Evidence that people influence support design, delivery and review.

-- Clear examples of co-production improving outcomes or reducing risk.
+- Clear examples of co-production improving outcomes or reducing avoidable risk.

-When you can demonstrate this level of involvement, your bid moves from policy-driven to story-driven — and stories win marks.
+When you demonstrate genuine involvement, your response shifts from policy-driven to evidence-driven — and evidence wins marks.

 📑 What to Show in Bids, QA, and Reviews

-- 🧩 Adjustments made after feedback (e.g. flexible shift changes, environment tweaks).
+- 🧩 Adjustments made after feedback (e.g. flexible timings, environment tweaks, changes to approach).

-- 📈 Outcomes tracked after co-produced planning (confidence gains, fewer incidents, new skills).
+- 📈 Outcomes tracked after co-produced planning (confidence gains, fewer incidents, new skills, better participation).

 - 📷 Visual tools such as decision boards, timelines, or “good-day/bad-day” charts co-designed with the person.